davorg/dmp/chapters/chapter01.md

 want to write constantly changing data.

-* *TCP/IP Socket* — This is a good way to send a stream of data between two computers that are on the same network.[3]
+* *TCP/IP Socket* — This is a good way to send a stream of data between two computers that are on the same network.
 The two systems define a TCP/IP port number through which they will communicate.
 The data munging process then sets itself up as a TCP/IP server and listens for connections on the right port.
 When the source has data to send, it instigates a connection on the port.
 Some kind of (application-defined) handshaking then takes place, followed by the source sending the data across to the waiting server.

-* *HTTP* [4]—This method is becoming more common.
+* *HTTP* —This method is becoming more common.
 If both programs have access to the Internet, they can be on opposite sides of the world and can still talk to each other.
 The source simply writes the data to a file somewhere on the publicly accessible Internet.
 The data munging program uses HTTP to send